israfil-miya/npm-downloads/README.md

 #### Response:

-The response will include download counts for each package within the specified date range.
-It will also include the total download counts and sorted data by date.
+The response will include download count for each package within the specified date range.
+It will also include the total download count and sorted data by date.

 #### Example Response: